Child labour: 21st century

 Child labour accounts for 22% of the workforce in Asia, 32% in Africa, 17% in Latin America, 1% in the US, Canada, Europe and other wealthy nations.
 The proportion of child labourers varies greatly among countries and even regions inside those countries.
 Africa has the highest percentage of children aged 5–17 employed as child labour, and a total of over 65 million.
 Asia, with its larger population, has the largest number of children employed as child labour at about 114 million.
 Latin America and the Caribbean region have lower overall population density, but at 14 million child labourers has high incidence rates too.

-Accurate present day child labour information is difficult to obtain because of disagreements between data sources as to what constitutes child labour.
+Accurate present-day child labour information is difficult to obtain because of disagreements between data sources as to what constitutes child labour.
 In some countries, government policy contributes to this difficulty.
-For example, the overall extent of child labour in China is unclear due to the government categorizing child labour data as "highly secret".
+For example, the overall extent of child labour in China is unclear due to the government categorising child labour data as "highly secret".
 China has enacted regulations to prevent child labour; still, the practice of child labour is reported to be a persistent problem within China, generally in agriculture and low-skill service sectors as well as small workshops and manufacturing enterprises.

-In 2014, the U.S. Department of Labor issued a List of Goods Produced by Child Labor or Forced Labor, where China was attributed 12 goods the majority of which were produced by both underage children and indentured labourers.
+In 2014, the U.S. Department of Labor issued a List of Goods Produced by Child Labor or Forced Labor, where China was attributed 12 goods, the majority of which were produced by both underage children and indentured labourers.
 The report listed electronics, garments, toys, and coal, among other goods.

 The Maplecroft Child Labour Index 2012 survey reports that 76 countries pose extreme child labour complicity risks for companies operating worldwide.
 The ten highest risk countries in 2012, ranked in decreasing order, were: Myanmar, North Korea, Somalia, Sudan, DR Congo, Zimbabwe, Afghanistan, Burundi, Pakistan and Ethiopia.
 Of the major growth economies, Maplecroft ranked Philippines 25th riskiest, India 27th, China 36th, Vietnam 37th, Indonesia 46th, and Brazil 54th, all of them rated to involve extreme risks of child labour uncertainties, to corporations seeking to invest in developing world and import products from emerging markets.

+Eradication of child labour

+The eradication of child labour is an urgent and important priority for the International Labour Organization (ILO), since for centuries child labour was accepted and legal, while currently this and other priorities are part of the Declaration of the Rights of the Child.